cysouw/diathesis/text/c02_structure.md

    +> *wollen* modal = Der Lehrer will die Aufgabe gelöst haben. (cf. [-@sec:infinitive-modals])
 :::

 With unmarked ('covert') diatheses such stacks can sometimes be tricky to tease apart.
 As an example, consider the arguably somewhat artificially constructed example in [@next] using the verb *schneiden* 'to cut'.
 It starts off in [@next a] as a basic transitive construction with a nominative and accusative argument.
-Yet, after various twists and turns it ends up on [@next f] with a nominative, an accusative, a dative and an obligatory locational prepositional phrase, while the original agent *Arzt* is not even expressed.
+Yet, after various twists and turns it ends up on [@next f] with a nominative, an accusative, a dative and an obligatory location prepositional phrase, while the original agent *Arzt* is not even expressed.

 ::: ex
 a.
 Der Arzt schneidet den Nagel des Patienten.